|

 last night to allow myself to enjoy the novelty of the motel bed

-a little longer this morning since it was comfortable, and I was
+a little longer the following morning since it was comfortable,

-paying for it.
-I also did not want to force George to get up any
+and I was paying for it.
+I also did not want to force George to

-earlier than he wanted to.
-I woke up at 6:30 am and ate the raspberries
+get up any earlier than he wanted to.
+I woke up at 6:30 am and ate

-I had picked yesterday along with a jelly sandwich for breakfast.
+the raspberries I had picked yesterday along with a jelly sandwich

-Brushed my teeth, got things packed back into my backpack, said
+for breakfast.
+I brushed my teeth, got things packed back into my

-"see ya later at Bobbletts Gap Lean-to", and headed down
+backpack, said "see ya later at Bobbletts Gap Lean-to",

-to the Greenway for one last stop to pick up a couple of those 15
+and headed down to the Greenway for one last stop to pick up a couple

-cent ice cream bars that they carried in the freezer.
-The bars went
+of those 15 cent ice cream bars that they carried in the freezer.

 with some effort.
 Along the way I noticed a 1